 Log in to data-access.ucar.edu the same way you would log in to yellowstone.ucar.edu.

 When you log in, you are in /glade/u/home/username by default.
 You can change to your other GLADE directories as needed.

 Copy the files that you want to share from your GLADE directory to the target for the shared endpoint that you created earlier, as shown in this example.

 cp file1 file2 file3 /data/share/username/foldername

 Notify the users or groups that files are available.

 A user must have or create a Globus account in order to retrieve data from a shared endpoint.
 The user does not need to have an NCAR user account or token to retrieve data.

-The user also needs to have access to a destination location, which can be:
+The user also needs to have access to a destination location.
+The location which can be:

-To copy files from the shared endpoint to the destination endpoint, see the Globus file transfers documentation.
+To copy files from a shared endpoint to a destination endpoint, see the Globus file transfers documentation.